By Larry Gentry, President and CEO, cStor

 The SOC-as-a-Service Alternative

-Despite possible opinions that you might lose control of your overall security plan, we often see just the opposite happen.
-With an expert guide helping to plan and manage your strategy, you’re likely to feel far more in control than ever before.
+Despite possible opinions that you might lose control of your overall security plan, we often see the opposite.
+With an expert guide helping to plan and manage your strategy, you will likely feel far more in control than ever before.

 Some other good news?
 SOCaaS has a wide range of services that can be tailored specifically to any organization’s needs.
 With fixed-price contracts that have a monthly or annual fee, along with service level agreements (SLAs) governing the terms of the contract, these managed service offerings can provide organizations with an efficient and cost-effective alternative to an in-house SOC.